-The Early Years
+The Early Years – 1987 to 1993

 Timeless was given birth in 1987 when four organic farmers from central Montana – Bud Barta, Jim Barngrover, Tom Hastings, and David Oien – came together to grow a self-reseeding leguminous cover crop called George Black Medic, which had been developed at Montana State University by Dr. Jim Sims, and named for his father.

 The reality was that while the medic cropping system had decades of success in Australia and showed great promise both in research trials and the field, it was too far “out of the box” for most farmers, who were accustomed to buying synthetic fertilizer, suspicious of any crop that reseeded itself, and dependent on federal farm subsidies, which penalized farmers for growing cover crops on fallow ground.
 Black Medic was a great idea, but it turned out not to be a viable business for the “four guys enterprise.”

 Undaunted, the Timeless boys, who were among the first organic farmers in Montana, remained committed to crop rotations, natural fertilizer, and alternative agriculture.
-Knowing they and other organic farmers needed viable cropping and market alternatives, they turned their focus to “pulse crops,” edible annual legumes like peas and lentils.
-Coincidentally, the natural food industry was growing steadily by the early 1990s, and with it the demand for organic grains of all kinds.
+Knowing that they and other organic farmers needed viable cropping and market alternatives, they turned their focus to “pulse crops,” edible annual legumes like peas and lentils.
+Coincidentally, the natural food industry was growing steadily by the early 1990s, and with it the demand for organic grains and seeds of all kinds.

-Friends, Family, and Timeless Seeds, Inc.
+Friends, Family, and Timeless Seeds, Inc. – 1994 to 2006

 Since the beginning, we had operated our seed cleaning machines and “warehouse” from various outbuildings on David’s farm, including an equipment shed, an abandoned chicken house, and the garage.
 The office had moved from David’s living room to a greenhouse potting shed.
 But by 1994, we were out of space and needed bigger cleaning equipment.
 An abandoned elevator was available in nearby Conrad, but we were small farmers, so needed money to make the move.
 The local banks had only two questions: “What’s a lentil?” and “What’s organic food?”
-And only one response: “No Thanks!”
+And only one response: “No, thanks!”

 Central and Eastern Montana consists of dozens of small rural communities, to a large extent populated by third and fourth generation families tracing their American century-old roots to homesteading grandparents from central and northern Europe.
 That’s how it is with the Timeless family, so our commitment to farming and our communities runs true and deep.

-A Timeless Future
+A Timeless Future – 2007 and Beyond

 The facilities also allow us to informally and formally partner with other compatible Montana sustainable agriculture businesses.
 Timeless is proud to be the home for Eighth Wonder – an heirloom rice business created by Montana native and former Peace Corp volunteer Mary Hensley to support a cooperative of more than 200 indigenous farmers who farm the incredibly beautiful, and environmentally-sensitive, terraces in the Philippines.